Leprechauns in Ireland: Irish Myths and Legends

 Stories and Myths

 One of the most famous leprechaun stories is about their hidden treasure.
 According to legend, leprechauns have pots of gold that they bury at the end of rainbows.
-If you can catch a leprechaun, he might promise to reveal the location of his treasure in exchange for your release.
+If you can catch a leprechaun, he might promise to reveal the location of his treasure in exchange his release.
 However, leprechauns in Ireland are incredibly tricky and rarely make it easy for anyone to find their gold!

 Please read the bottom of this article for a story about the Farmer and the Leprechaun.